InfiAest/InfiAest/README.md

 # Hello 👋

 ### :raising_hand: I'm Charlotte.
 I am a 90's kid from England but based in Norway who is working as a Junior Frontend Developer at ConditionALL.
-I finished studying frontend development at Noroff in June 2022, so i'm still fresh, but I am continuing to learn new things, better my skills and build beautiful and functional pages.
+I finished studying frontend development at Noroff in June 2022, so i'm still fresh-ish, but I am continuing to learn new things, better my skills and build beautiful and functional pages.

 #### Tidbits:
-- :golfing_woman: I’m learning how to play golf in my spare time
+- :golfing_woman: If it's not raining, i'm probably playing golf.
+Scratch that, it's always raining in Bergen and i'm still playing golf
 - :camera_flash: I love taking photographs, especially of nature and my dog
 - :headphones: I'm always listening to music and on the hunt for a new podcast
 - :mage: Lord of the Rings is my favourite triology